 LECTURER OF THE YEAR (LOTY) IS ABOUT RECOGNISING TEACHING EXCELLENCE AND SUPPORTING ACADEMIC QUALITY HERE AT THE MASSEY ALBANY CAMPUS.

-A word from Simon Cope, the 2017 Lecturer of the Year
+A word from Dr Mikael Boulic, the 2018 Lecturer of the Year

 Sign in and vote!

 The ASA introduced LOTY in 2005 to find the lecturer that students believed had contributed most to learning that year.
 LOTY has now become an established and much esteemed fixture at Massey Albany.
 Each year, trophies are awarded to each college and the award for overall Lecturer of the Year is presented to the lecturer with the most votes of all.
 Advocacy Accoladesare presented to lecturers who ASA have recognised during the year for going the extra mile.
 All nominees receive certificates of recognition containing a compilation of the positive comments made by students who voted for them.
 The cups and certificates are presented at a lunch time award ceremony where guests are treated to a catered lunch.

 Although there can only be one winner, it is important to acknowledge and reward all teaching staff that provide excellence of teaching.
 Too often there is little recognition for such dedicated and committed individuals.

 LOTY is just one way of saying thank you.